PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/README.md

 ### DataLab Attendance & Preparation

 Regular attendance and punctuality in every DataLab is required of each student (by default from 9:00 to 17:00).
-A student who has incurred absences of more than two DataLab sessions without a valid reason throughout the block shall not be given credit, which means you need to retake the entire block; alternatively you can object via the Board of Examiners to your automatic grading suspension.
+A student who has incurred absences of more than two DataLab sessions without a valid reason throughout the block shall not be given credit for the ILO 1.3.

 A student is considered late when they are not yet present during the Standup session, and until the fifteenth minute from the start of DataLab (9:15) Two instances of lateness are counted as one absence.

-In case of absence, the student needs to fill in the 'DataLab Absence' [form](https://adsai.buas.nl/Contact%20Us/DataLabAttendance.html) in a timely manner, and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
+In case of absence, the student needs to fill in the 'DataLab Absence' [form](https://adsai.buas.nl/Contact%20Us/DataLabAttendance.html) in a timely manner (before 12:00, preferably before the start of the DataLab session), and subsequently proposes and completes activities that are acceptable alternatives to the in-class learning activities.
 For more details, contact your mentor.

 *__Good__* excuses to miss DataLab: